abesford/seizzmic-site-0c00b/src/pages/index.md

           solution.

+          should you automate and when should you replace systems

+          should you be investing in your data warehouse

           Applying the culture, processes, business models & technologies of the internet era

-          when should you automate and when should you replace
         actions:
           - label: Our thinking
             url: /blog